syncfusion-content/flutter-docs/Flutter/datagrid/grouping.md

 ### GroupCollapsed

-The `groupCollapsed` callback invokes when the group collapsing is applied to the particular column.
+The `SfDataGrid.groupCollapsed` callback is invoked when the group is collapsed.

 {% tabs %}
 {% highlight Dart %}